thetundedoherty/thetundedoherty/README.md

-## Hi there 👋
+# Hi there 👋
+![Data analytics and Analytics Engineering](https://pbs.twimg.com/profile_banners/236070061/1641470663/1500x500)
-#### Data analytics and Analytics Engineering
+## Data analytics and Analytics Engineering
-![Data analytics and Analytics Engineering](https://pbs.twimg.com/profile_banners/236070061/1641470663/1500x500) My name is Ayotunde Doherty and I am Data professional with competencies in Data Analytics and business intelligence.
+I am Ayotunde Doherty and I am Data professional with competencies in Data Analytics and business intelligence.
 I am interested in generating insightful reports for business intelligence and building interactive dashboard.

 ### Skills and Experience